Crynant: Local environment

 The coal tips to the south of the village have been removed, and those at Treforgan are now hidden under silver birch.
 Both sides of the village used to be covered by farmed conifer forests, but these were removed by the Forestry Commission in order for native trees to grow.

 The River Dulais flows through the village.
 A slaughterhouse stood on the banks of the river, at the end of Maes Mawr.
 The red lines at the top of the Crynant RFC emblem apparently represent the red river.

 Locations and buildings of note

 To the west of the village, on the old Neath road, lies Tyn-y-graig Mansion.
 It was built by the owner of the Vale of Neath Brewery, David Evans-Bevan, for his daughter.

 Saint Illtyd's Walk also passes through Crynant.
 Gelli Galed, a ruined farmhouse dating back to the 17th century, which is perched on a ridge of Marchywel mountain above the village, was used as a chapel during the 18th century.
-It may also have contained a secret chamber used for hiding fugitives during the English Civil War.

 Built in the mid 1800s, Crynant National School was the first organised school in the valley.
 It was once a thriving hub for the community before it was sold and fell into disrepair.